Yapami/ScrollShooter/README.md

+# ScrollShooter
-To start, "ncurses" and "nlohmann" libraries must be installed.
+## To start, "cmake", "ncurses" and "nlohmann" libraries must be installed.

 Installation:

-Linux:
+### Linux:

 ncurses:
 ```